 Together with our primary sponsor Skills, TUANZ and FLINT are proud to offer a programme catered to our future leaders.
-The programme consists of four lunch-time sessions over the course of three months, as well as on-going networking opportunities through the NextGen Alumni group.
+The programme consists of five lunch-time sessions over the course of three months, as well as on-going networking opportunities through the NextGen Alumni group.

 This is a free programme.

 To register, you or your organisation must be a member of TUANZ or FLINT.

 Complete the sign up form below.